Rostmoment/HitboxViewer/README.md

 10. NavMeshObstacle Box
 11. NavMeshObstacle Capsule
 12. Button, Slider and Dropdown
-## If game throws exception (error) when trying to display hitbox, try to change shader name in configs (see below for instructions on how to do this).
+## If game throws exception (error) when it tries to display hitbox, try to change shader name in configs (see below for instructions on how to do this).
 Shader name can be found using [UnityExplorer](https://github.com/sinai-dev/UnityExplorer)
 # Showcasing
 There are few screenshots of testing this tools
 ![Testing in Baldi's Basics Plus](https://github.com/Rostmoment/HitboxViewer/blob/master/Showcasing/baldiplus.png?Raw=true)